 Debt consolidation loans are usually taken for longer-term, so it may mean that you will be in debt for a longer period of time, though sometimes this is a necessary evil if the payments are manageable and you’re sure that you can work your way to being debt free at the end of the loan term.

-The most important thing is to be 100% sure that you can consistently afford to make the monthly repayments.
+The most important thing is to be 100% sure that you can consistently afford to make monthly repayments.

 If you don’t meet your responsibilities then your credit score might be damaged.
 Or, if you’ve taken out a secured loan and can’t keep up with the repayments, your collateral may even be repossessed.

 Does a debt consolidation loan affect your credit score?

 If you can stay on top of your payments, your credit rating will not be affected by taking out a debt consolidation loan.
-But as we’ve already mentioned, if you miss any payments, it will be recorded in your credit report.
+But as we’ve already mentioned, if you miss any payments, they will be recorded in your credit report.

 Applying for a debt consolidation loan might also trigger a credit check known as a ‘hard inquiry'.
 It can cause a small temporary decrease in your credit score, but if you make your repayments on time the score quickly recovers.

-If you have bad credit or a poor credit history, you might not be able to take out a debt consolidation loan.
+If you have bad credit or poor credit history, you might not be able to take out a debt consolidation loan.

 Is it a good idea to consolidate debt?

 A debt consolidation loan might not be suitable for someone who only has modest short-term debts.
 Conversely, if you’re feeling totally overwhelmed by debt, then a debt management plan or professional debt help advice might be more suitable.

 In the UK, you can get impartial debt advice from The Money Advice Service.